-- 1. When Location highlights, press 😎. - 2.
-Select the time zone for the first clock by pressing ( or ) and press v. - 3.
-Select the time zone for the second clock by pressing ( or ) . - 4.
-Press 🥟 to confirm the selection.
+- 1. When Location highlights, press . - 2.
+Select the time zone for the first clock by pressing or or and press . - 3.
+Select the time zone for the second clock by pressing or . - 4.
+Press of to confirm the selection.

 To apply the daylight saving time: